Holidays to Djerba, Travel Guide & Advice, Holiday Planning Tips and Travel Information

 Zarsis and South Tunisian Oases

 The Roman Causeway, that is 7 km long, joins Djerba to Zaris on the mainland.
 In Zarsis, there is not really any sightseeing but nice, quiet and sandy natural beaches and a life away from tourism.
-In the South of Tunisia, you should visit one of the numerous oases as part of your Djerba holidays tour; Recommendable: Desert oasis towns Nefta or Chebika, as well as Tozeur with over 3 million palm trees.
+In the South of Tunisia, you should visit one of the numerous oases as part of your holidays to Djerba tour; Recommendable: Desert oasis towns Nefta or Chebika, as well as Tozeur with over 3 million palm trees.

 The great buffet in the restaurant of your hotel will be oriented European.
 Tunisian food is rarely served, sometimes on a Tunisian evening for example.
 You should try Tunisian cuisine, which is healthy and spicy in one of the numerous, comfortable and cheap restaurants on Djerba.
 Here are the facts: